KenwayXu/KenwayXu.github.io/_pages/research.md

 ---

-**Liquidity Trap, Private Behavior Preference and The Micro-Foundation of Fiscal Multiplier Dynamics** with Chuanlian Chen, Feng Dong, and Xirong Gao
+**Liquidity Trap, Private Behavior Preference and The Micro-Foundation of Fiscal Multiplier Dynamics**
+with Chuanglian Chen, Feng Dong, and Xirong Gao
-Revise & Resubmit in *Macroeconomic Dynamics*
+Revise & Resubmit in *Macroeconomic Dynamics*.

 <br>  <br>